Skip to main content

 Forms of the Condition

 • Iron deficiency anemia.
-This most common type of anemia is caused by a shortage of iron in your body, which may be due to blood loss, such as from heavy menstrual bleeding, an ulcer, cancer, and regular use of some over-the-counter pain relievers.
+This most common type is caused by a shortage of iron in your body, which may be due to blood loss, such as from heavy menstrual bleeding, an ulcer, cancer, and regular use of some over-the-counter pain relievers.

 • Vitamin deficiency anemia.
 A diet lacking in folate, vitamin B-12, and other key nutrients can cause decreased red blood cell production.

 • Anemia of inflammation.
-Certain diseases, such as cancer, HIV/AIDS, rheumatoid arthritis, kidney disease, and other acute or chronic inflammatory diseases, can interfere with the production of red blood cells.
+Certain diseases, such as cancer, HIV/AIDS, rheumatoid arthritis, kidney disease, and other acute or chronic inflammatory diseases can interfere with the production of red blood cells.

 • Sickle cell anemia.
 This inherited condition is caused by a defective form of hemoglobin that forces red blood cells to assume an abnormal crescent (i.e., sickle) shape.
 These irregular blood cells die prematurely, resulting in a chronic shortage of red blood cells.